-Average Rates for Motorcycle Insurance
+Average Motorcycle Insurance Rates

 The general average for motorcycle insurance rates across the US is $702 annually.
 Of course, the rates vary from state to state, with California being the most expensive at $113 per month.
 In contrast, North Dakota comes in last at $32 per month.

 Of course, the average rate is based on many different factors, but in general, the rates are affected by age, statistics, and the laws or requirements in each state.
-This means that in a state like North Dakota, the rules and regulations have fewer requirements than a state such as California.
+This means that in a state like North Dakota, the rules and regulations have fewer requirements than in a state such as California.